xy-kasumi/Spark-pulser/docs/spec-CORE.md

-# PULSER (r1) PCB Spec / Cheatsheet for Firmware Developer
+# CORE (r0) PCB Spec / Cheatsheet for Firmware Developer

-This document specifies the PCB hardware interface needed for firmware development, to meet the requirements defined in [user-PULSER.md](user-PULSER.md).
+This document specifies the PCB hardware interface needed for firmware development, to meet the requirements defined in [user-CORE.md](user-CORE.md).

 ## Conditions to consider

-* MD boards are (partially) unavailable
+* Some STPDRV boards are unavailable
-* ED board is unavailable
+* PULSER board is unavailable

 Firmware must map these states to well-defined safe behaviors.